 Group lessons are given special emphasis, although individual lessons are part of the training, too.
 Children who have mastered a scale or two are delegated to teach younger children.
 Peer support is fundamental.
 It is all the vision of one man who resolved to do something to change social conditions in his country.
 The organization has 31 symphony orchestras, and between 310,000 to 370,000 children attend its music schools around the country. (source: Wikipedia)

 The Simón Bolívar Youth Orchestra of Venezuela (SBYOV) is an artistic consequence of El Sistema.
-The orchestra’s music director since 1999 is Gustavo Dudamel, once a pupil within El Sistema and now world famous conductor for LA Philharmonic Orchestra and The Gothenburg Symphony Orchestra.
+The orchestra’s music director since 1999 is Gustavo Dudamel, once a pupil within El Sistema and now world famous conductor and musical director for the Los Angeles Philharmonic Orchestra and honorary music director for the Gothenburg Symphony Orchestra.
 Orchestral playing is part of the El Sistema programme from the beginning.
 Six days a week, four hours a day, the children play music together in one of 90 music schools, “núcleos,” around the country.

 By 2011 the SBYOV was no longer officially a youth orchestra because the average age of the players had risen too high.
 It has therefore been replaced by its younger sibling, the Teresa Carreño Youth Orchestra.

 Extraordinarily, Maestro Abreu has persuaded seven successive changes of government to back his sistema.
 “The government funds it precisely because of the social emphasis of the programme,” he explains.
 “The state has understood perfectly that this programme, although it works through music, is essentially a social project, a project for human development, which is the main aim of the Venezuelan state”.